Stroke rates are increasing among young people. Here's what you need to know

 Although these are short-lived, transient ischemic attacks warn of future strokes and are medical emergencies.
 More than a third of people who experience these do not receive treatment and have a major stroke within a year, according to the CDC.

-Hemorrhagic strokes are another type of stroke, which occur when an artery in the brain leaks blood or ruptures.
+A hemorrhagic stroke is another type of stroke, which occurs when an artery in the brain leaks blood or ruptures.
 The leaked blood puts pressure on brain cells and damages them.
 High blood pressure and aneurysms can cause these strokes, the CDC says.

 More young people are having strokes